salsita/node-pg-migrate/README.md

 }
 ```

-If a .env file exists, it will be loaded using [dotenv](https://www.npmjs.com/package/dotenv) (if installed) when running the pg-migrate binary.
+If a .env file exists, it will be loaded using [dotenv](https://www.npmjs.com/package/dotenv) (if installed) when running the node-pg-migrate binary.

 Depending on your project's setup, it may make sense to write some custom grunt tasks that set this env var and run your migration commands.
 More on that below.

 **The following are the available commands:**

-- `pg-migrate create {migration-name}` - creates a new migration file with the name you give it.
+- `node-pg-migrate create {migration-name}` - creates a new migration file with the name you give it.
 Spaces and underscores will be replaced by dashes and a timestamp is prepended to your file name.
-- `pg-migrate up` - runs all up migrations from the current state.
+- `node-pg-migrate up` - runs all up migrations from the current state.
-- `pg-migrate up {N}` - runs N up migrations from the current state.
+- `node-pg-migrate up {N}` - runs N up migrations from the current state.
-- `pg-migrate down` - runs a single down migration.
+- `node-pg-migrate down` - runs a single down migration.
-- `pg-migrate down {N}` - runs N down migrations from the current state.
+- `node-pg-migrate down {N}` - runs N down migrations from the current state.
-- `pg-migrate unlock` - unlocks migrations (if previous up/down migration failed and was not automatically unlocked).
+- `node-pg-migrate unlock` - unlocks migrations (if previous up/down migration failed and was not automatically unlocked).
-- `pg-migrate redo` - redoes last migration (runs a single down migration, then single up migration).
+- `node-pg-migrate redo` - redoes last migration (runs a single down migration, then single up migration).
-- `pg-migrate redo {N}` - redoes N last migrations (runs N down migrations, then N up migrations).
+- `node-pg-migrate redo {N}` - redoes N last migrations (runs N down migrations, then N up migrations).

 ### Configuration

-You can adjust defaults by passing arguments to `pg-migrate`:
+You can adjust defaults by passing arguments to `node-pg-migrate`:

 * `config-file` (`f`) - The file with migration JSON config (defaults to undefined)
 * `schema` (`s`) - The schema on which migration will be run (defaults to `public`)